 Once the formula as like that has been shown above is entered, click Ok and save it for further usage.

-In this article we have tried to give you a brief about what Tableau as a software can provide you or your Organization with.
-Alongside with those details, we have provided necessary information about CASE statements and also have seen the performance gain that we get over the usage of IF and ELSE statements.
+In this article, we have tried to give you a brief about what Tableau as software can provide you or your organization with.
+Alongside those details, we have provided necessary information about CASE statements and also have seen the performance gain that we get over the usage of IF and ELSE statements.